No baking, no melting, and just one mixing bowl! Mom’s Christmas Jello Balls are one of the easiest cookies you’ll make this holiday season!

 The 24 Cookies of Christmas series is taking it easy today!
-Easy in the way that these are the easiest confection you’ll make this Christmas!
+Easy in the way that these are the easiest confections you’ll make this Christmas!
 Oh, I remember these so well!
 My mom used to make these jello balls regularly, not just at Christmastime.
-You know something though?
+Do you know something though?
 To the best of my knowledge, she only ever made the red balls, never the green!

 I’m breaking the mold and changing things up a bit.
 I added a green jello ball to the mix just to show the versatility of this recipe.
 I’m sure my mom would be okay with that!